LaChips/SmartVars/README.md

 SmartObjs.list.value.set({/* Your new object */}); // Update the whole object
 ```

-The field name allow dot notation to allow deep modifications.
+The field name allow dot notation to make deep modifications.